markh0rr/fullstackopen/notes.md

 ### REST

+REST: representational state transfer (architectural style to build scalable web apps)

 REST, we refer to individual data objects as resources.
-- every resource has a unique address associated with it, its URL
+- every resource has a unique address associated with it, resource unique address
+- - all resource list: resource in plural form
+- - specific resource item resource in singular form followed by unique identifier
 - Resources are fetched with HTTP GET requests: /resources or /resource/id
 - Resources are inserted with HTTP request to the general URL: /resources

+can be used to create CRUD apps.

 ### Adding style to React